 The Tor Browser has been the de facto leader for many years.
 It is the flagship product of the Tor Project (the company responsible for maintaining the Tor network).

 The browser itself is based on Firefox.
 In addition to the Tor proxy, it also comes with modified versions of NoScript and HTTPS Everywhere built in.
+You can use Tor on Android too.

 When you use the Tor Browser, all your traffic will automatically travel through the Tor network.
 And when you end your dark web session, the browser will instantly delete cookies, browsing history, and other data.